taitulism/css-flex/README.md

 	│└──┘└──┘└──┘└──┘│    │└────┘└────┘└────┘└────┘│
 	└────────────────┘    └────────────────────────┘
 	```
-2. When you need one item in a flex container to be stretchy/greedy and take all the space it could get while the rest of its siblings have specific sizes.
+2. When you need one item in a flex container to be stretchy/greedy and take all the space it could get while the rest of its siblings have static sizes.
 	```
 	┌──────────────────────────┐
 	│┌──┐┌──┐┌──┐┌────────┐┌──┐│